susuhahnml/asp-game-strategies/docs/shankar_todos.md

 ### Presentation

-1.  **TODO** add shape=plaintext

-2.  **TODO** parse into html table format, maybe using some other representation?

-3.  **TODO** add dedicated modular html conversion functions while keeping old ascii functions intact

-4.  **TODO** add specific minimax and tree creation functions into base readme
+1.  **TODO** add specific minimax and tree creation functions into base readme

+2.  **TODO** save graphs as images, dotfiles and pickles to binary which can be used later

-5.  **TODO** update pull request documentation with changes till now
+3.  **TODO** update pull request documentation with changes till now

-6.  add consistent pydocstrings to all parts of code
+4.  add consistent pydocstrings to all parts of code

-7.  save graphs as images, dotfiles and pickles to binary which can be used later

 ### Monte-carlo tree search